Make a Difference

 Get Involved: Donate Your Time

-Volunteer opportunities at Tarrant Area Food Bank include:
+Learn about the many volunteer opportunities at Tarrant Area Food Bank and register to volunteer today.

 - Volunteer to water our Learning Garden and help ensure that the fruits and vegetables grown for those in need are able to thrive.
 We are looking for volunteers to water the garden two to three times a week in the morning or evening.
 The watering schedule is based on each volunteer’s availability.
 To learn more, contact Volunteer Services.

 - NOW SERVING: Volunteer to feed the way to healthier minds with Meals for Minds!
 Volunteers help families select nutritious foods in a farmers market-style setting at this Target-sponsored school pantry program.
 Meals for Minds is held monthly at a local elementary school and we welcome volunteers 16 years and older.
 Background check required for those over 18 years of age.
 Submit background check.
 PDF background check form also available (view PDF).

 - Share your talent in the kitchen and your passion for healthy food.
 Spice up your resume as a culinary instructor, nutrition instructor, course manager, course assistant, interpreter, or tour leader in TAFB’s Cooking Matters® course.
 To learn more, attend an upcoming Cooking Matters® Orientation.
 Background check required.
 Submit background check.
 PDF background check form also available (view PDF).

 - Administrative Assistance: Got a knack for office/clerical work?
 You can help TAFB staff with record keeping, list management, writing thank-you notes, data entry, reception desk coverage, preparing mailings, and other projects.